Country/Language

 What is the study drug?

 The study drug (AAVAnc80-hOTOF, or AK-OTOF) is an investigational medicinal product.
 It is an adeno-associated viral (AAV) vector gene therapy designed to deliver a working copy of the otoferlin gene to cells in the ear.
 With a working copy of the gene in the cells of the cochlea, the organ of hearing, the body may be able to make functional otoferlin protein and hearing may improve.
-The study drug will be administered during a surgical procedure using a study device.
+The study drug will be administered during a surgical procedure using the study device.

-Will I receive the study drug?
+Will I/my child receive the study drug?

 What is the study device?